 Alan Diamond

-Chief Diamond served as the Fraternal Order of Police General Counsel for the entire State of Florida from 2012-2018, and has continued to work as a Staff Attorney for the Fraternal Order of Police for Central Florida and has represented FOP members for more than 22 years.
+A trusted advisor to law enforcement, Chief Diamond served as General Counsel to the Fraternal Order of Police for the entire State of Florida from 2012 to 2018.
+He also served as a Staff Attorney for the Fraternal Order of Police for Central Florida and has represented FOP members for more than 22 years.

-Chief Diamond graduated from the University of North Carolina – Chapel Hill, with a Bachelor of Arts degree in International Studies.
-He received his law degree in 1992 from the University of North Carolina Chapel Hill College of Law.
-He is a graduate of the Force Science ® Institute and has completed training on the principles of Force Science and is certified to apply these principles to the analysis of use of force incidents.
+Chief Diamond earned his Bachelor of Arts in International Studies from the University of North Carolina at Chapel Hill and his Juris Doctor from the University of North Carolina Chapel Hill College of Law in 1992.
+He is also a graduate of the Force Science Institute, with certification in the principles of Force Science for analyzing use-of-force incidents.

 Skip to content